Synopsis

 Who does your dog pray to?

 Blacktail, a half-breed wolf, knows only the language of the hunt.
-When men kill his mate and unborn pups, he answers with a slaughter that is absolute.
+When men kill his mate and unborn pups, he answers with total slaughter.
 In his violence, Blacktail draws the gaze of an ancient and terrible feline witch.
 She sets him on a path south – to wake the sleeping Forest God and end the plague of humankind.

 As Blacktail journeys farther from his wild home and deeper into the world of man, he encounters strangers – animal, mortal, and otherworldly – who want to help him rid the world of humans.
 From the blood-slicked wilderness to a burning confrontation with Archangels, this is a feral odyssey of vengeance – brutal, heartbreaking and unlike anything else in fiction.